1860 United States presidential election: Republican Party candidates gallery

 Into this mix came Lincoln.
 He was not unknown; he had gained prominence in the 1858 Lincoln–Douglas debates and had represented Illinois in the House of Representatives.
 Lincoln had been quietly eyeing a run since the debates, ensuring that they were widely published and that a biography of himself was published.
-He gained great notability with his acclaimed February 1860 Cooper Union speech, which may have ensured him the nomination although he had not yet announced his intention to run.
+He gained great renown with his acclaimed February 1860 Cooper Union speech, which may have ensured him the nomination, even though he had not yet announced his intention to run.
 Delivered in Seward's home state and attended by Greeley, Lincoln used the speech to show that the Republican Party was a party of moderates, not crazed fanatics, as Southerners and Democrats claimed.
 Afterward, Lincoln was in much demand for speaking engagements.
 As the convention approached, Lincoln did not campaign actively, as the "office was expected to seek the man".
 So it did at the Illinois state convention, a week before the national convention.
 Young politician Richard Oglesby found several fence rails that Lincoln may have split as a youngster and paraded them into the convention with a banner that proclaimed Lincoln to be "The Rail Candidate" for president.
 Lincoln received a thunderous ovation, surpassing his and his political allies' expectations.
 Lincoln's campaign managers had printed and distributed thousands of fake convention admission tickets to Lincoln supporters to ensure and increase the crowd's support.

 Even with such support from his home state, Lincoln faced a difficult task if he was to win the nomination.
 He set about ensuring that he was the second choice of most delegates, realizing that the first round of voting at the convention was unlikely to produce a clear winner.
-He engineered that the convention would happen in Chicago, which would be inherently friendly to the Illinois-based Lincoln.
+He engineered that the convention would be held in Chicago, which would be inherently friendly to the Illinois-based Lincoln.
 He also made sure that the Illinois delegation would vote as a bloc for him.
 Lincoln did not attend the convention in person and left the task of delegate wrangling to several close friends.

 The first round of voting predictably produced a lead for Seward, but not a majority, with Lincoln in second place.
 The second round eliminated most of the minor contenders, with voters switching mostly to Seward or Lincoln.
-The convention remained deadlocked, however, and successful political maneuvering by Lincoln's delegate wranglers convinced some delegates to abandon Seward in favor of Lincoln.
-Lincoln's combination of a moderate stance on slavery, long support for economic issues, his western origins, and strong oratory proved to be exactly what the delegates wanted in a president.
+The convention remained deadlocked, however, and successful political maneuvering by Lincoln's delegates persuaded some delegates to abandon Seward in favor of Lincoln.
+Lincoln's combination of a moderate stance on slavery, his position on economic issues, his western origins, and his strong oratory proved to be exactly what the delegates wanted in a president.
 On the third ballot on May 18, Lincoln secured the presidential nomination overwhelmingly.
 Senator Hannibal Hamlin from Maine was nominated for vice president, defeating Clay.
 Hamlin was surprised by his nomination, saying he was "astonished" and that he "neither expected nor desired it."